vmware-archive/bare-metal-server-integration-with-nsxt/README.md

 ## Documentation

 ## Releases & Major Branches
-The playbooks in master branch are compatible with NSX-t 2.3.0.
+The playbooks in release-2.3.0 branch are compatible with NSX-t 2.3.0.

 ## Contributing